qiboteam/qibocal/doc/source/tutorials/advanced.rst

     data = t1_res.data  # raw data
     results = t1_res.results  # fit data

-In particulary the history object returns a dictionary that links the id of the experiments with the :class:`qibocal.auto.task.Completed` object
+In particular, the history object returns a dictionary that links the id of the experiments with the :class:`qibocal.auto.task.Completed` object

 How to add a new protocol
 -------------------------